r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Mash, you should have a good idea what Romani's role was by now, right?

 **Da Vinci:**
-You need to verify Fujimaru's existence so that {(M) he doesn't /(F) she doesn't} disappear.
+You need to verify Fujimaru's existence so that [♂ he doesn't /♀ she doesn't] disappear.

 **Da Vinci:**
-{(M) His /(F) Her} vitals will be in a constant state of flux.
+[♂ His /♀ Her] vitals will be in a constant state of flux.
 Don't take your eyes off them; if any start to show abnormal values, edit them immediately.

 **Da Vinci:**
 You won't be able to sleep until things calm down.
 In some ways, this may be harder than Rayshifting.

 **Da Vinci:**
-But no matter how dire it gets, focus on your Master's data and keep validating {(M) his /(F) her} existence.
+But no matter how dire it gets, focus on your Master's data and keep validating [♂ his /♀ her] existence.

 **Da Vinci:**
 That's the best thing you can do for Fujimaru right now.